Tanya Landman: Awards

-Landman won the 2015 CILIP Carnegie Medal for her novel Buffalo Soldier.
+Tanya won the 2015 CILIP Carnegie Medal for her novel Buffalo Soldier.
 She also won a Western Writers of America 2009 Spur Award for her novel I Am Apache.

 Her work has also been shortlisted for numerous other awards: the 2008 Booktrust Teenage Prize for Apache; the 2010 Bolton Children's Book Award and 2010 Red House Children's Book Award for Mondays are Murder; and the 2008 Guardian Children's Fiction Prize for The Goldsmith's Daughter.